ArcovanBreda/CEConvDL2/blogpost.md

 \end{bmatrix}
 $$

 In which $n$ represents the number of discrete rotations in the group and k indexing the rotation to be applied.
 The group operation now is a matrix multiplication on the $\mathbb{R}^3$ space of LAB pixel values.
 The rest of the operations can be left the same.
+Because we are rotating on a regtangular plane we can never fall out of the lab space thus there is again no need for reprojection.
+However as stated before issues arise when converting from LAB to RGB and back.

 ### Dante
 ### Silvia